 Center for Pulsed-Power-Driven High-Energy-Density Plasmas

-The mission of the Center is to carry out world class experimental, theoretical and computational high energy density laboratory plasma (HEDLP) physics research on fundamental studies and applications of magnetized high energy density (HED) plasmas produced by pulsed power machines and to train the next generation of HEDLP research scientists.
-This Center of Excellence renewal proposal addresses.
-We propose to carry out experiments in a variety of configurations that will be discussed shortly, all of which are current driven, hot, dense plasmas that fit within the general name "dense Z-pinches."
-The experiments will be supported by computer simulations and theoretical modeling in order to help achieve an understanding of the experimental results and to help validate the computer simulations and theoretical models.
+The mission of the Center is to carry out world class experimental, theoretical and computational high energy density laboratory plasma (HEDLP) physics research, through fundamental studies and applications of magnetized high energy density (HED) plasmas produced by pulsed power machines, and to train the next generation of HEDLP research scientists.
+The Center of Excellence carries out experiments in a variety of configurations, all of which are current-driven, hot, dense plasmas that fit within the general name "dense Z-pinches."
+The experiments are supported by computer simulations and theoretical modeling in order to help achieve an understanding of the experimental results and to help validate the computer simulations and theoretical models.

 Cornell Co-Principal Investigator

 Prof. Gourdain, Dr. Greenly, Prof. Kusse, Prof. Seyler

 Prof. Maron (Weizmann Institute of Science, Rehovot, Israel)